Perfect Server Automated ISPConfig 3 Installation on Debian 10 to Debian 12, Ubuntu 20.04 and Ubuntu 22.04

 This tutorial will take you through installing your own ISPConfig 3 single server setup using the ISPConfig auto-installer.
 This installer follows the old Perfect Server guides but is more modular and easy to follow.
 If you want to set up a multiserver setup with dedicated servers for each service instead, see the Perfect Multiserver guide.

-This guide works for both Debian 10, Debian 11 and Ubuntu 20.04, it currently supports only the x86_64 (also known as AMD64) CPU architecture while ARM is not supported.
+This guide works for both Debian 10, Debian 11, Ubuntu 20.04, and Ubuntu 22.04, it currently supports only the x86_64 (also known as AMD64) CPU architecture while ARM is not supported.
 We will use the hostname server1.example.com.
 Replace it where necessary.
 The guide requires a freshly installed and empty base OS, do not try to use it on a system where you configured other services already.